mirage/mirage-www/data/wiki/hello-world.md

 interface signature contains the operations that are possible on a block device: primarily reading and writing aligned buffers to a 64-bit offset within the device.
 On Unix, the development workflow to handle block devices is by mapping them onto local files.
 On solo5 on the other hand, the block devices are mapped to alphanumeric names.

 The solo5 tender then at runtime maps the names onto local files.
 The `config.ml` for the block example contains some logic for handling this difference.
 The expression `if_impl Key.is_solo5 (block_of_file "storage") (block_of_file "disk.img")` detects if we are on the solo5 target.
-If so, we emit a block device backed by the name "storage".
+If so, we emit a block device backed by the name `storage`.
-Otherwise, we emit a block device backed by the file "disk.img".
+Otherwise, we emit a block device backed by the file `disk.img`.
+Remember, the name has to be alphanumeric on Solo5, so the dot in `disk.img` will not work on Solo5.

 ```ocaml
 open Mirage